-When CEOs, presidents and business owners call me, it’s always about how to improve the business – to make the business better.
+When CEOs, presidents and business owners have a conversation with me it’s always about how to improve the business – how to make the business better through strategy and planning.

 Here are 12 ways to improve your business:

-1) Profit & loss statements: Look at these monthly.
+1.)
+Profit and loss statements: Look at these monthly.
 The report will often present clues where the business needs to improve.

-2) Create a work environment of employee freedom but yet accountablity: This will foster the creation of success at every level of your business.
-Encourages pride in the daily work.
+2.)
+Work environment: Create an culture or an atmosphere of employee freedom with specific and defined employee accountability.
+This will foster the creation of success at every level of your business.
+Encourages pride in an employee’s daily work.

-3) Prospecting and sales: Most companies can always improve upon the prospecting and sales cycle.
+3.)
+Prospecting and sales: Most companies can always improve upon the prospecting and sales cycle.
 Want MORE sales?
 Never stop prospecting!
 Remember: Salespeople sell.
 No excuses!

 4.)
-Don’t assume it’s just sales that needs addressed to improve the business.
+Don’t assume: It’s not just sales that need addressed to improve the business.
 Look at all areas of your company, including: operations, accounting, staffing and training, marketing, customer service, products and services.

-6) Look to other CEOs, presidents and business owners: Be inspired by what other business people are doing.
-With the advent of social media such as Twitter and publications online, it’s easier than it ever has been to study the habits of other successful people running businesses.
+6.)
+Self Motivation.
+Inspiration: Look to other CEOs, presidents and business owners: Be inspired by what other business people are doing.
+With the advent of social media such as Twitter, LinkedIn, company blogs and other online publications, it’s a tremendous opportunity to study the habits of other successful business leaders.

-8) Study well-run organizations that are not in your industry but are parallel to your industry.
+8.)
+Study well-run business organizations: Those companies not in your industry but are parallel to your industry.
 This will provide you with added perspective and broaden your thought process.

 9.)
-Be open to change and new ideas.
-Small changes can lead to big, significant changes over time.
+Be open to change and new ideas: Small changes can lead to big, significant changes over time in your business.

-10) Know your business priorities.
-Stay focused on the priorities.
+10.)
+Know your business priorities: Stay focused on the priorities.
 Focus is a key to business success and business profits.

 11.)
 Change: To improve your business involves change.
 Set a steady course that others will accept.
 Change is unavoidable in today’s business marketplace.
 Be ready for it.
 Don’t let your company be left behind.
 Stay ahead of the competion.

 After you read these 12 points, go back and read them again.
 See how they apply to your company.
 To your leadership and management.
 Then make a plan to get into action to improve your business for MORE success and profitable results.
 Starting TODAY!